dynamsoft-docs/capture-vision-docs/parameters/reference/shared-parameter/start-section.md

 Parameter `StartSection` defines the start section of the algorithm task.

+## Example

 ```json
 {
     "StartSection": "ST_REGION_PREDETECTION"
 }
 ```

+## Parameter Summary

-> Note: Parameter `StartSection` is available for  `BarcodeReaderTaskSetting`, `LabelRecognizerTaskSetting` and `DocumentNormalizerTaskSetting`.
-They have different parameter range but the same default value.
+Parameter `StartSection` is available for  `BarcodeReaderTaskSetting`, `LabelRecognizerTaskSetting` and `DocumentNormalizerTaskSetting`.
+It has different parameter range but the same default value under different parent object.

-## As a BarcodeReaderTaskSetting Parameter
+### As a BarcodeReaderTaskSetting Parameter

 | StartSection Parameter Summary |
 | :---------------------------- |